bahamat/illumos-closed-integrity/README.md

 OmniOS and Nexenta.
 In order for there to be a compromise, all copies would need to be simultanously compromised, or a sufficient conspiracy.

 The following can be used for cross reference.
+The checksum of the files can be verified against the [Hashes](./Hashes) file in this repository.

+* Joyent [pub/build/illumos][5] dated 2010-08-18
 * OmniOS [developer/illumos-closed][2] package dated 2016-11-01
 * OmniTI [illumos-gate][4] mirror dated 2012-08-06